-What I think is going on inside this program is just one of those proven to work formulas where you get a bunch of expensive products, then re-sell it/them for high commissions, aka high ticket item products (the unethical kind, here are the ethical ones) and I don’t know if the value will meet the price range.
+What I think is going on inside this program is just one of those proven to work formulas where you get a bunch of expensive products, then re-sell it/them for high commissions, aka high ticket item products (the unethical kind, here are the ethical high ticket items and niches) and I don’t know if the value will meet the price range.
 From what I have seen in the parts I tried, in my opinion it did not, but I am hopeful that the more expensive packages they have are not like that.

 The structure of this program resembles a climb up a mountain where the higher you go, the more money you can make, but to get to each level, you have to pay a new price for the product that is ON that level.

-That’s how the scheme works in these systems and while it offers it’s own opportunity, it comes at the expense of you putting down A LOT of money, so despite this mountain analogy, I’d argue there’s an opposite, downward mountain happening each time you get to a new level, because now, you’re in a negative financial hole.
+That’s how the scheme in this program worked in these systems and while buying each course in Digital Altitude offered it’s own opportunity, it came at the expense of you putting down A LOT of money, so despite this mountain analogy, I’d argue there’s an opposite, downward mountain happening each time you get to a new level, because now, you’re in a negative financial hole.

 Note: I will go over all the prices of each level’s packages but I was also informed that apparently the other way to make it to the next tier level within Digital Altitude is to make the sales necessary to equal that level’s price.
 I do not know whether or not this is true, but I’d rather provide that information.